Language selection

 Our youth are the scientists, explorers and problem solvers of tomorrow, and we want them to help shape Canada's space program!

-Through this initiative, young people will be presented with open-ended problems and questions about the Lunar Gateway and key space exploration themes to get them thinking about solutions, innovations and inventions for the future.
+Through this initiative, young people will be presented with open-ended problems and questions about Gateway and key space exploration themes to get them thinking about solutions, innovations and inventions for the future.
 The goal is to show youth the role they could play in exciting space missions by studying science, technology, engineering and mathematics (STEM) and choosing STEM career paths.

 The - Brain Hack